fichince/alchoi.com-gatsby/content/blog/2022-01-17-bracelet-blackmail/index.md

 layout: post
 title: Bracelet Blackmail
 description: Tales of Commerce from the Far East
-date: 2021-01-14
+date: 2022-01-14
 ---

 _I wrote this piece circa 2012, after I took a trip to several countries in Asia.
 I was never able to get it published, so I figured I might as well post it here.
-I was reminded of it while reading a book by Jan Wong called_ [Beijing Confidential: A Tale of Comrades Lost and Found in the New Forbidden City](https://app.thestorygraph.com/books/b956c14d-b0d7-464f-9d26-2fad12e37dce). _This piece feels to me like a less polished, smaller version of Wong's book, down to the slightly huffy subtitle._
+I was reminded of it while reading a book by Jan Wong called_ [Beijing Confidential: A Tale of Comrades Lost and Found in the New Forbidden City][1]. _This piece feels to me like a less polished, smaller version of Wong's book, down to the slightly huffy subtitle._

-_I'm a bit conflicted about the tone of both this essay and_ Beijing Confidential_, about which more later._
+_I'm a bit conflicted about the tone of both this essay and_ Beijing Confidential_, about which more [later][2]._

 ---